AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

 Then we would keep going this way, I am not going to go further here.
-What is important is to understand the step by step approach so we always know what to do next.
+What is important is to understand the step by step approach so **we always know what to do next**.
 And if we do hesitate because we work with a new testing framework we can search online, and we know what we are looking for.

+---

+>----- Here is how I would explain not to tesr State over Behavior to someone new to coding. -----

-Trying to do small steps, we may be tempted to create unecessary test, for example, one usual mistake is to test State over Behavior.
-When I plan, I work on the scope of my test, making my test simple but meaningful.
+Trying to do small steps, we may be tempted to create unecessary test, for example, one mistake is to test State over Behavior.
+When I 'plan', I work on the scope of my test, making my test simple but meaningful.

-The previous example was testing the Behavior because 'add' is the name of the method that will transform the 'basket'.
+The previous example was testing the Behavior because 'add_to_basket' is the name of the method that will transform the 'basket'.
 However, the following test is a 'bad' one because it tests the State.

 ````ruby
   it 'basket to have an apple' do